greenelab/deep-review/sections/06_discussion.md

 dataset in order to re-learn domain-specific high level concepts (e.g. fine-tuning for radiology image classification [@tag:Rajkomar2017_radiographs]).
 Fine-tuning on specific biological datasets enables more focused predictions.

-The Basset package [@tag:Kelley2016_basset] for prediction of functional activities from DNA sequences was shown to rapidly learn and accurately predict on new data by leveraging a model pre-trained on available public data.
+In genomics, the Basset package [@tag:Kelley2016_basset] for predicting chromatin accessibility was shown to rapidly learn and accurately predict on new data by leveraging a model pre-trained on available public data.
 To simulate this scenario, authors put aside 15 of 164 cell type datasets and trained the Basset model on the remaining 149 datasets.
 Then, they fine-tuned